helleroy/beanstalk-workshop/README.md

     --scale 2
 ```

 This will take ~5 minutes.
 AWS will create loadbalancer, EC2-instances, CloudWatch alarms, security groups and S3 bucket for the environment data.
 You can look around the console to watch it in action.
+You can open the console using ```eb console```

 ### 1.3 See it
-Voilla!
-Your app is up!
+Voilà!
+Your app is running!
 You can open it with ```eb open```.
 It should respond "pong".
 Also, you could go to ```/hostname``` to see which EC2 instance is responding.
 Refresh the page, and watch it alternate between your two instances.
 You can also see the health status of your app with ```eb health```

 ## Step 2.
 Change app and deploy

 ### 2.1 Procfile
+The Procfile describes what Beanstalk should invoke to launch a Java app.
+This can be used in cases where you have multiple .jar files or need to configure the JVM in some way.
 [TODO: Explain the Procfile, make a change, See also step 4 – could be merged?]

 ### 2.2 Buildfile
+The Buildfile describes how Beanstalk should build and package your code when deploying.
+Beanstalk's Java image comes with standard build tools to enable you to build on-server (Maven, Gradle etc.)
 [TODO: Explain the Buildfile, make a change]

 ### 2.3 Change the app text